decorative image for blog on ibm i modernization showing an old server on fire and new server performing well

 What Is IBM i Modernization?

-IBM i modernization is the process of updating IBM i applications to take advantage of new developments in software — whether that be new technologies, new features, new architectural styles, or new methodological approaches.
+IBM i modernization is the process of modernizing IBM i applications to take advantage of new developments in software — whether that be new IBM i modernization tools, new technologies, new features, new architectural styles, or new methodological approaches.

-IBM and the development world in general have offered many new features to IBM i and the application development model.
-Some of which I will explore in the next few paragraphs.
+IBM and the development world in general have offered many new features to IBM i and the application development model, some of which I will explore in the next few paragraphs.
 What I won’t do is pick a fight about User Interfaces or architectures, etc..
-Like I said above, I want to focus on things you can do right now that will start showing a return on investment AND help you to bring your code to the “present.”
+Like I said above, I want to focus on IBM i modernization tools and strategies you can use right now that will start showing a return on investment AND help you to bring your code to the “present.”

 Back to top